Ackworth School: Uniform

+Long sleeve cotton revere collar chambray blouses or shirts.

+Senior tie - navy with royal stripe.

+Navy cotton acrylic V-neck jumper with royal stripe.

 Music

 The school has a strong musical tradition.
 In 1995, a purpose-built music facility was built on the site of one of the old boarding houses, comprising a recital hall with seating for 180, 14 practice rooms, 2 classrooms, a music library and a recording studio.
 Summer schools are sometimes held there during school holidays.

 In January 2019, Ackworth School became the 15th member of the All-Steinway Group of Schools.

 Boarding

 Boarders live together in an amalgamated boarding house.
 Until 1997, the school timetable included Saturday morning lessons, leaving Wednesday afternoons free, providing a more-balanced week for boarders.
 The changing demographic of the school has led to this being phased out.

-Sixth Form
+Sixth form

 Sixth formers have free periods during which they are encouraged to study.

-Charity Week
+Charity week

 Each year in the week before October half term is Ackworth's Charity Week.
 Two charities, one national and one international, are chosen for which the school then raises money through a series of events.
 Included within these events are cake stalls, auctions, concerts and the sale of doughnuts and hot dogs.
 One event involves putting sixth formers in stocks and allowing younger students to throw water at them.

 One of the most-popular events of Charity Week is the staff/sixth-form entertainment.
 The sixth form and certain members of staff are encouraged to prepare a series of sketches to entertain younger students.
 In the middle of the event, a fund-raising activity occurs, where the sixth form raise money from the other students.

 On 18 October the school celebrates Founder's Day, the day on which in 1779 the school was founded.
 The whole school gathers in the Meeting House and sings the Founder's Day Hymn before each year group departs on a day trip, usually a walk.